 Hardening and tightening of the skin and connective tissues.

 At this time, most experts believe that suction lipectomy with ultrasound, power, or water assistance techniques, in the proper hands, are safe and effective treatments for lipedema, as long as the surgeon performing the liposuction has skill and experience to perform a lymph sparing technique.
 When suction lipectomy is performed properly, it improves symptoms, lymphatic flow, and skin health.
 Studies have shown that lipedema is often associated with lymphatic impairment.
-Studies have also shown that lymphatic function is not changed or improved with careful liposuction that uses surgical techniques and technologies that protect or minimize injury to the lymphatics.
+Studies have also shown that lymphatic function is not changed or improved with careful liposuction that uses surgical techniques and technologies that protect or minimize lymphatic injury after liposuction.
 We do know that traditional liposuction, without special care of the lymphatics or proper tumescent technique, can cause lymphatic damage and possibly worsen lipedema symptoms.

 The skin changes experienced by the above patients were not present prior to the surgery.
 The changes seen in these patients are consistent with stage 2 or stage 3 lymphedema.
 We are left to conclude that the lymphedema changes in the skin were most likely the result of surgical trauma during suction lipectomy.
 Doctors A. Frick, C.C.
-Campisi, and others have shown that there are surgical techniques that can limit the risk of lymphatic injury.
+Campisi, and others have shown that there are surgical techniques that can limit the risk of lymphatic injury after liposuction.
 [1,2] These case reports show the importance of choosing a surgeon that will take every precaution to not injure lymphatics.

 1 Frick A, Hoffmann JN, Baumeister RG, Putz R. Liposuction technique, and lymphatic lesions in lower legs: anatomic study to reduce risks.
 Plast Reconstr Surg.
 1999 Jun;103(7):1868-73; discussion 1874-5. doi: 10.1097/00006534-199906000-00009.
 PMID: 10359247.